nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

 ---
 # `friend bool checkAuthor(...);`

-In this exercise, your task is to implement this friend function of the Book class in the file "checkAuthor.cpp":
+In this exercise, your task is to implement the friend function of the `Book` class, which is located in the file *checkAuthor.cpp*:

 ```cpp
 friend bool checkAuthor(Book book, const char* author) {}